Frequently Asked Questions

 A course rep – short for course representative - is a student who volunteers to represent their cohort’s voice and convey this to staff at the university.
 Course reps act as a link between students and staff to relay feedback in both directions and move towards positive solutions to ongoing problems affecting their cohort.

-A school rep – short for school representative – is a student who volunteers to represent a cluster of courses known as a subject area.
-These often align with the remit of a Subject Leader whom a school rep will work closely with to identify trends or patterns in the issues of their cluster of courses to affect positive change on a wider scale by implementing broader changes and initiating campaigns to tackle bigger issues.
-Our school reps also work alongside their respective associate deans and student officers at the Students’ Union to collaborate on campaigns and foster a greater sense of community within their School and across campus.
+A lead rep – short for lead representative – is a student who is appointed to represent a cluster of courses known as a subject area.
+These often align with the remit of a Subject Leader whom a lead rep will work closely with to identify trends or patterns in the issues of their cluster of courses to affect positive change on a wider scale by implementing broader changes and initiating campaigns to tackle bigger issues.
+Our lead reps also work alongside senior staff in their respective faculties and student officers at the Students’ Union to collaborate on campaigns and foster a greater sense of community within their School and across campus.

-What is the difference between a course rep and a school rep
+What is the difference between a course rep and a lead rep

-On the other hand, a school rep represents a cluster of courses known as a subject area.
+On the other hand, a lead rep represents a cluster of courses known as a subject area.

-Who is my course rep / school rep?
+Who is my course rep / lead rep?

 If you would like to find out who the course rep is for your course, you can ask your programme leader directly.

-If you would like to find out who your school rep is, you can find their name and contact email in the section which corresponds to your school and subject area here.
-You can also ask your school rep who your course rep is.
+If you would like to find out who your lead rep is, you can find their name and contact email on our website once they begin their tenure in September 2026.
+You can also ask your lead rep who your course rep is.

 I've been selected as my cohort’s course rep - what now?